 A scam is a scheme designed to con you out of your money or your personal details such as your bank account details, PIN numbers or internet banking login details.
-It is easy to fall victim to a scam in the following ways:
+People can fall victim to a scam in a number of ways:

 - over the phone

 - on a false version of a real website

 - through social networking sites

 - at your front door or

 Scams can take many forms - fake lotteries, pyramid schemes, and other "get rich quick" deals, as well as phishing.
 The best way to protect yourself is to be aware of the different types of scams so that you can easily spot them.

 How can I spot a scam?